 - Reduce fines due to false alarms

 Don’t be fooled.
 Some companies may perform fire testing without licenses.
 In certain cases, some business owners accept the simple “look up at the ceiling for smoke detectors method” as an indication that those devices are functioning.
 How would you know if a company’s technician is qualified to do fire testing?
 Search their credentials through the NICET website.
 The individuals listed will have the certifications to service fire and life-safety equipment.
-Most fire departments in Illinois require that you submit your annual test for inspection.
+Most fire departments in Colorado require that you submit your annual test for inspection.
 You do not want to provide a fire test performed by an unlicensed company to your local fire department.
 Doing some of the homework when choosing a company will save you problems down the road.